phetsims/natural-selection/doc/model.md

 ### Pedigree graph

 The Pedigree graph shows a bunny's pedigree to a maximum depth of 3 ancestors.
-The pedigree optionally shows genotype abbreviation.
+The pedigree optionally shows the genotype abbreviation.
 A red 'X' on a bunny indicates that the bunny is dead.